insidewhy/domos/README.md

 ## Test Page
 http://nuisanceofcats.github.com/domos

-The bug https://bugzil.la/849399 currently affects display in Firefox 17+.
+A bug with Firefox 17+ currently can cause flicker when fading from 0 to 1 in certain circumstances.